 Examples of self-regulation include taking deep breaths, calming one’s voice, taking steps to maintain eye contact or connection with other individuals, even when feeling aroused.
 For this reason, effective co-regulation requires effective self-regulation.
 We need to regulate ourselves before we can come into connection with others.

-Reach out to learn more about trauma-based therapy and how I can help you heal and grow.
+Reach out to learn more about couples therapy and how we can help you and your partner learn to regulate each other for a deeper relationship.

 Pin It on Pinterest